If I Stop Drinking Alcohol Will I Lose Weight?

 It’s a well-known fact that alcohol causes weight gain.
 Not only is alcohol loaded with calories, but it causes us to make poor food choices as well.
-Logically, therefore, you might assume sobriety and weight loss go hand in hand.
+Logically, therefore, you might assume if you stop drinking alcohol you will lose weight.

 While many people stop drinking and lose weight fast, unfortunately, that isn’t always the case for everyone who tries.